Kugoo G2 Pro UAE Review: Good Budget “Dual Motor” or a Workshop Headache?

 Range & Dubai Heat: What to Expect (Realistic Bands)

-- Best case: light rider, steady speed, cool evening → closer to claims.
+- Best case (35–40 km): light rider, steady speed in Eco mode, cool evening, smooth path → closer to claims.

-- Normal case: average rider, stops, heat → noticeably lower than claims.
+- Normal case (28–34 km): average rider, stops, mild heat, mixed roads → noticeably lower than claimed 50 km.

-- Worst case: heavy rider + aggressive acceleration + hot afternoons → “why is my range half?”
+- Worst case (20–26 km): heavy rider + aggressive acceleration + hot afternoons → “why is my range half?”

 Pro tip: if your commute is 6–10 km one-way, you want enough buffer that you’re not charging at campus/work every day.